Alocasia care guide

 LIGHT REQUIREMENTS

 This really depends on how you water your Alocasia.
-I have my Alocasias either in a terrarium with high humidity (They THRIVE in high humidity), or under a grow light.
+I have my Alocasia either in a terrarium with high humidity (They THRIVE in high humidity), or under a grow light.
 Since grow lights are expensive to buy, and can make your jaw drop after looking at the electricity bill each month, i´d try my best to give it bright indirect light.
-Sure, the plant can handle some direct sunlight, but being in the sun for hours, when it is hot oustide can cause massive burns on the plant
+Sure, the plant can handle some direct sunlight, but being in the sun for hours can cause leaves to burn/

 ------------------------------------